Jump inside a driving demo to experience the simplest way to handle streaming data – try it here now!

 We wanted to prove that with Quix, you can build any application using live streaming data — without knowledge of Kafka, server-side processing, DNS, or hosting an application in Kubernetes.

-So, we wondered, how long does it take to build the simplest technical demo of Quix’s data streaming capabilities?
+We wondered, how long does it take to build the most straightforward technical demo of Quix’s data streaming capabilities?
 And how long would it take to build an identical demo without Quix’s platform?

 We kept the challenge deliberately simple: a driving video game based on data streaming from your cell phone.
 Of course, the game needed some key capabilities: